XPUI-Framework/xpui-rp2040/docs/hardware.md

-The cost is a lock file and a `target/` of its own — and, less obviously, that **this repository holds three workspaces rather than one**. `.cargo/config.toml` makes `thumbv6m-none-eabi` the default target for everything below the root, so `docs-test/` and `xtask/` are each their own workspace and each names the host triple for itself.
-That is why the gate reaches all three by name:
+The cost is a lock file and a `target/` of its own — and, less obviously, that **this repository holds three workspaces rather than one**. `.cargo/config.toml` makes `thumbv6m-none-eabi` the default target for everything below the root, `docs-test/` and `xtask/` included, so neither names a triple: the gate passes the host triple whenever it builds them.
+It also reaches all three by name:

 ```bash
 cargo fmt --manifest-path Cargo.toml --all --check